-We were recently sent a brand new Ergobaby Adapt baby carrier which is a fab new baby carrier by Ergobaby which is suitable for all age ranges from newborn, baby and toddlers.
-Crucially this Ergo carrier is suitable for newborns from 7lbs and does not need a newborn insert and lasts up to age 4.
+We were recently sent a brand new Ergobaby Adapt baby carrier which is a fab new ergonomic baby carrier by Ergobaby which is suitable for all age ranges from newborn, baby and toddlers.
+Crucially the Ergobaby Adapt is suitable for newborns (from 7lbs) and does not need a newborn insert and lasts up to age 4.
 This is perfect for us as we have a 2 week old and a 2.5 year old toddler, meaning both can easily use it.
 I was very kindly sent the Sophie La Girafe Festival version which is just gorgeous, it’s a lovely blue with a lovely ‘festival’ white, red and blue material.
+My Ergobaby Adapt carrier review is below, and I have also reviewed it separately with our toddler – Ergobaby carrier review with a 3 year old…

 - Can be used from birth to 4 years (7lbs / 3.2kgs to 45lbs / 20kgs)